Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 Honeywell humidifier red light when full

-If you have cleaned the tank recently, changed the filters and everything is right, well, there is something wrong with the wiring and the circuitry.
+If you have cleaned the tank recently, changed the filters, and everything is right, well, there is something wrong with the wiring and the circuitry.

-If this is the case, just remove the tank if the cap is located at the bottom, twist it in the clockwise direction properly until it is tight and then re-install the tank.
+If this is the case, just remove the tank if the cap is located at the bottom, twist it in the clockwise direction properly until it is tight, and then re-install the tank.
 The red light should go off.

-Water sensor level is damaged or dirty
+The water sensor level is damaged or dirty

 Humidifiers have a water level sensor.
 It has to be working correctly for the humidifier to work.
-The sensor can sustain damage and if that is the case, order a new one and replace it.
+The sensor can sustain damage, and if that is the case, order a new one and replace it.

 If the sensor is just dirty, just wipe it clean with a damp piece of cloth.

-These are the most common causes of a humidifier showing a red light even when it is full, clean and has new filters.
+These are the most common causes of a humidifier showing a red light even when it is full, clean, and has new filters.

 If you check everything and the unit still shows a red light, it might be a serious factory defect, especially when it is new.